 Luxury vinyl tile or plank flooring can give a bathroom a high-end look for a fraction of the price.
 It comes in beautiful wood and natural stone options.

-And you can find both water resistant and waterproof planks, which work well in bathrooms where moisture is always a factor.
+And you can find both water resistant and waterproof planks, which is a plus in bathrooms where moisture is always a factor.

 Luxury vinyl also feels soft and warm.
 So, you will enjoy stepping on it, even on cold days.